NYCComptroller/Checkbook/INSTALL.md

 Steps to install:

+1. Ensure you have the necessary system dependencies installed.
+Under the Ubuntu 12.04 Server operating system, that looks like this:

+          $ sudo apt-get update
+          $ sudo apt-get install php5
+          $ sudo apt-get install php5-gd
+          $ sudo apt-get install php5-intl
+          $ sudo apt-get install php5-mysql
+          $ sudo apt-get install php5-pgsql
+          $ sudo apt-get install mysql-server
+          $ sudo apt-get install postgresql
+          $ sudo apt-get install postgresql-client
+          $ sudo apt-get install postgresql-contrib
+          $ sudo apt-get install drush
+          $ sudo apt-get install apache2
+          $ sudo apt-get install openjdk-6-jre-headless
+          $ sudo apt-get install zip

+ (You will also need to install Apache Solr; that process will be detailed at a later step in these instructions.)

+ TODO: Also, make sure ports 22, 80, and 8080 are open.
+In AWS, do this via the security group.
+Shell in using the PEM file, e.g.:
+ $ ssh -i foo.pem ubuntu@ec2-54-234-239-21.compute-1.amazonaws.com

-1. Download and install the latest version of the base Checkbook code:
+2. Download the latest version of the base Checkbook code:

          $ git clone https://github.com/NYCComptroller/Checkbook.git

+ (TODO: might need to install git too)

+ (It doesn't matter where you put it; later installation steps will copy the relevant parts to the appropriate destinations.)

- The next steps will look familiar if you've installed Drupal before:
+ The next steps will look familiar if you've installed Drupal before.

- Copy the contents of the folder `source/webapp/` to the webroot directory, such that the top level inside &lt;Webroot> looks like the top level inside `source/webapp/` (i.e., looks like the top of a Drupal tree).
+ We'll copy the contents of the folder `source/webapp/` to the webroot directory, such that the top level inside &lt;Webroot> looks like the top level inside `source/webapp/` (i.e., looks like the top of a Drupal tree).

+ First, make sure there's nothing in the way at the destination:

           $ ls /var/www/html
           No such file or directory

+ (TODO: on AWS, "chown -R www-data.www-data /var/www" then "su www-data" then the below.)

- So far so good -- the next command will create the destination directory:
+ Good -- the next step will create the `/var/www/html` directory.
+ Note that you might need to become user `www-data` (or whatever user has permission to create new directories under `/var/www/`) for this:
+ (TODO: and www-data for other steps below too -- how to say this?)

           $ cp -a source/webapp /var/www/html
           $ ls /var/www/html